niklas-mardby/evil-scientist/README.md

     * add a new div for the name
     * add an event listener to div with name
     * name div eventlistener should show all details from array to detail view

+## Improvements to assignment
+Once you are finished with the assignment described above you can add further functionality like:
+* Reset-button that empties the list of evil scientist names

 ## Technologies

 - Typescript